AtagoDaisuki/Behold--Emailer/Readme.md

 ### May.
 24, 2018

-Restored missing dependencies.
+Fixed missing dependencies.
 You can open and edit the solution in VS2017 now

-Resolved invalid filename error when impersonated username has an associated domain (e.g. domain\user)
+Fixed invalid filename error when impersonated username has an associated domain (e.g. domain\user)

 ### May.
 25, 2018